cmb69/keymaster_xh/README.md

 ## Requirements

 Keymaster_XH is a plugin for CMSimple_XH.
 It requires CMSimple_XH ≥ 1.7.0,
-and PHP ≥ 7.1.0 with the Json extension.
+and PHP ≥ 7.1.0 with the Json extension, and a contemporary browser.

 ## Download